cmeeren/Felicity/DOCUMENTATION.md

 Usually there would be a limited set of sorting options available.
 Use `Sort.Enum` for this.
 Section TODO contains relevant notes about enum parsing.
 You can also use `Sort.Parsed` to specify custom parsing behavior.

+When parsed, you get a tuple with the parsed sort value and a boolean that indicates the sort direction.
+The boolean is `false` for ascending and `true` for descending.
+In other words, the boolean indicates whether the JSON:API `-` prefix was present on the sort column.

 #### Page

 The static `Page` class is the entry point for parsing the JSON:API `page[]` parameter family.